 Driving habits can affect fuel mileage.
-Here are some driving tips to get the best fuel economy possible:
+Here are some driving tips to get the best fuel economy possible.

-- Set the climate controls to the desired temperature after the engine is started, or turn them off when not required. - Avoid fast starts and accelerate smoothly. - Brake gradually and avoid abrupt stops. - Avoid idling the engine for long periods of time. - When road and weather conditions are appropriate, use cruise control. - Always follow posted speed limits or drive more slowly when conditions require. - Keep vehicle tires properly inflated. - Combine several trips into a single trip.
+- Set the climate controls to the desired temperature after the engine is started, or turn them off when not required. - On AWD vehicles, use Tour Mode when conditions permit. - Avoid fast starts and accelerate smoothly. - Brake gradually and avoid abrupt stops. - Avoid idling the engine for long periods of time. - When road and weather conditions are appropriate, use cruise control. - Always follow posted speed limits or drive more slowly when conditions require. - Keep vehicle tires properly inflated. - Combine several trips into a single trip.